Climate Cares Centre

 Mental health and wellbeing in the climate emergency

-Climate Cares is a team of researchers, designers, policy-makers and educators aiming to understand and support mental health in the current climate and ecological crises.
-Our vision is for individuals, communities and healthcare systems to have the knowledge, tools, and resources to become resilient to the mental health impacts of climate change.
+Climate Cares is a team of researchers, designers, policy experts and educators working to understand and support mental health in the current climate and ecological crises.

 "Climate change is an underappreciated mental health emergency.
 This is a technical, social, and emotional issue."

 What we do

 We enable people, communities and systems to have both the emotional resilience and transformative potential to cope with the climate emergency and take meaningful climate action.
 We work collectively for a better climate future that benefits mental health and wellbeing.